madetech/leaving-cards/benjy-stanton.md

 Ciao Benjy, wishing you the best of luck in your future adventures.
 I hope we will meet again and work together on a project one day!

 ![Ciao!](https://media.tenor.com/_0SyvC_r2XAAAAAC/hi-hello.gif)

+### Mina
+All the best Benjy for your future endeavours!
+I have really enjoyed working with you and have learnt a lot.
+You really care and are passionate about the work you do for people and that is refreshing.
+Take care and stay in touch!

+### Lucy
+It was great getting to work with you Benjy.
+Thanks for all your hard work on the app and for being our go-to-guy for accessibility questions.
+Best of luck with your new role. :slightly_smiling_face:

+### Mel
+Benjy, it’s been a pleasure working with you again.
+Thank you for all your hard work on the Met Office app, and for all the support and leadership you’ve given the team.
+We’ll miss you.<br>
+Best of luck with your contracting adventures.
+The world needs more accessibility champions like you.<br>
+Keep in touch

+### Yelena
+Benjy!
+Ah, it’s been a ride.
+I’m so glad our paths crossed here at MT and at the Met Office.
+I’ve learned so much working with you and also genuinely enjoyed our collaboration (which is the kind of vibe that doesn’t come round every day).
+Thanks for all the different chats, about research, design, and far beyond.
+I’m also inspired by your commitment to inclusive design.
+Wishing you all the very best with your contracting journey; no doubt you’re going to smash it.
+Thanks for everything and keep in touch!
+Big hugs :green_heart:

+### Sonia
+All the very best on your next ‘chapter’, Benji.
+Thanks for all the inspiration and knowledge you have shared with us.
+As everyone says…UX is a small world, so I hope our paths cross again.<br>
+Hasta la vista!

+### Corinne
+Best of luck Benjy!
+It’s been great having you in the UCD community here.

+### Sophie
+`#FF00FF` Benjy, we are sad to see you go!
+Thank you so much for all your help on the app.
+You’ve done some great work on the beach forecasts and it’s been fantastic working with you :) I wish you all the best with your future pursuits!

+### Becki
+All the best for your next chapter Benjy!<br>
+Thanks for all of your hard work and dedication on the app and for being our go to font of all knowledge for accessibility - you will be missed!<br>
+Take care :slightly_smiling_face:

+### SSJ
+Best of luck in your future endeavors Benjy, been a pleasure working with you.
+I’ve learned so much from you on the accessibility front, can’t wait to hear what your next chapter is and I know 100% you’ll make it a success.
+Keep in touch!

+### Ben C
+Has been great working with you Benjy.
+We'll all miss you.
+Wishing you all the best in the future.

+### NMF
+Thank you very much Benjy for all you have done for us at the Met Office.<br>
+It is a shame to see you go, but i wish you all the very best for the future.

+### Rich L
+Hey Benjy, it’s been a pleasure working with you, best of luck for what’s next.
+All the best

+### Jude
+Good luck in your next chapter Benjy!
+It was nice to work with you,albeit for a short time!<br>
+Hope the contracting goes well!